hmassa48/CapSearchProject2/README.md

 ## Evaluating the Models

 Jupyter notebooks were created for each of the datasets to be evaluated.
+The evaluation metrics were performed on saved models.
+The model files were too large to upload into github, so they do not have a toy dataset.

 ## Running on the Euler Cluster